HMHS Letitia (1912): Aftermath and wreck

 All passengers and medical staff were saved, but there was one fatality among the crew, a stoker who was accidentally left on the ship and who drowned while trying to swim ashore.
 At the inquiry, Captain McNeil testified that he had fully trusted that the pilot knew where the buoys were, particularly because the pilots were in charge of moving the buoys to protect the harbour during wartime.
 The pilot was found guilty of a gross error of judgment and demoted.

 The wreck of the Letitia remains near the entrance to Halifax Harbour just south of Portuguese Cove at a depth of 37 m and is a popular recreational dive site.
 The wreckage is scattered over the bottom and is lying on a steeply sloping shelf, with a sudden drop off.
 When looking down, you can see a boiler and a section of the stern.

 Some members of the crew were repatriated on the SS Athenia which was torpedoed on 16 August 1917.
-Relatives were required to travel to Donegal to identify the bodies.
+Relatives were required to travel to County Donegal to identify the bodies.